Universal Credit more detailed guide

 The two child limit.
 There was an interim period between 6 April 2017 and 31 January 2019, where people with more than three children were not able to claim Universal Credit and were directed to claim ‘legacy benefits’.
 Since 1 February 2019, they are able to claim Universal Credit, but the two child limit means they are not able to claim for three or subsequent children born on or after 6 April 2017, unless an exception applies.
 More details on the two child limit

-See also the section ‘Will my benefit go up or down when I transfer to Universal Credit?’ below
+See also the section ‘Will my benefit go up or down when I move to Universal Credit?’ below

 The reasons for getting Universal Credit are similar to those for the 'legacy benefits' that it is replacing.
 For example, having no or little income, being too ill to work, in work, unemployed, a lone parent, a carer, or needing help with rent.
 However, many rules and amounts differ.
 For example, Universal Credit does not have any working hours limits as with Working Tax Credit.